How Much Does a Painter and Decorator Cost in 2024?

 The cost will vary depending on how much wall space needs to be covered, but experienced plasterers typically charge around £200 for a small ceiling and up to £730 for a large ceiling.

-Replastering a small room can set you back roughly £400 to £500, while new plastering would set you back around £600 to £700.
-Replastering a large living room will cost between £550 and £700, while a brand-new plastering work will cost between £1000 and £1400.
+Replastering a small room can set you back roughly £400 – £500, while new plastering would set you back around £600 – £700.
+Replastering a large living room will cost between £550 – £700, while a brand-new plastering work will cost between £1,000 – £1,400.

 Please refer to our guide on the costs of plastering, for further information.

-A typical tradesman may charge between £150 and £250 per day for each labourer.
+A typical tradesman may charge between £150 – £250 per day for each labourer.
 This implies that if the job is exceptionally difficult due to the size or layout of your rooms, they may need to operate as a two-person team instead of just one.

 However, after the contractors have given you a quote for the task, all will be evident.